Big & Small

-Big & Small is a children's television series aimed at preschoolers following the lives of two very different best friends, the eponymous Big and Small.
-Big & Small is a co-production between Kindle Entertainment and 3J's Productions produced in association with the BBC, Treehouse TV, and Studio 100.
+Big & Small is a children's television series created by Kathy Waugh and directed by Jason Hopley & Jamie Shannon.
+The series follows the lives of two very different best friends named Big and Small.

+Big & Small is a co-production between Kindle Entertainment, 3J's Productions and Sixteen South (series 3), in association with the BBC, Treehouse TV and Studio 100.
 Three series were aired between 2008 and 2011.

-Episode structure

-The show starts off with the characters doing various things, such as playing a game, or building an invention.
-There is then a conflict between the characters that leads to the main plot of the episode.
-The characters then resolve their conflict before the end of the episode.
-There is always at least one song per episode, which is filmed in shadowmation.